vxcall/vxcall.github.io/_drafts/2024-07-09-resurrecting-flattened-control-flow.md

 This flattened structure makes it challenging for reverse engineers to understand the program's logic and reconstruct its original flow.
 Instead of following a clear, linear path, they must navigate through a maze-like structure where the relationships between code blocks are not immediately apparent.

+## [+] About particular CFF I'm facing

+This flattened binary's dispatcher is not ending with conditional jump, but instead normal `jmp`.
+At each jmp, it's referencing what's called jump table to determine which basic block should it jmp to based on eax which made upon esi originally.

+Jump table refers to other memory place which holding sequence of addresses.
+And in this case jmp_table is holding jump table's base address, and because the pointer size is 4 bytes each in x86, `[eax*4]` effectively referencing corresponding address based on eax value.

 ## [+] a few potential approaches

+#### using IDA's Microcode API

 #### statically distinguish original basic blocks